youlweb/_Chain_/README.md

     return $IO->_O($IO);
 }
 ```
+#####Input
+Input arguments are retrieved using the method `I_($type)`.
+Each time the method is called, the next argument is retrieved.

 The arguments requested from the `I_O` visitor must be in the right order, and of the right type.
-Requesting an argument that doesn't exist, or is of the wrong type, triggers an exception.
+Requesting an argument that doesn't exist, or that is of the wrong type, triggers an exception.

+For this reason, the `I_O` visitor is not iterable.
+A valid type constant must be provided with `I_()` call.

 This design effectively enforces type safety, palliating one of PHP's most criticized shortcoming.

-However, in a production environment where a \_Chain\_ has been properly tested,
+However, in a production environment, where a \_Chain\_ has been properly tested,
 type checking can be bypassed for a performance uptick:
 ```php
 $IO = new IO('foo');
 $IO->prod(true);
 ```

+All valid type constants are listed in the [static type class](/src/Type.php).